It goes much deeper than you think.

 What is it about the ego of mankind that causes us to think so wrongly confident of ourselves?
 It begins with an unseen insolence.Tweet

 Insolence is not only an outward display of rude behavior.
 It quietly begins on the inside with a lack of respect for authority.
 It can reveal itself as insubordination.
 Fully matured, it is seen as pride.

-It was Peter’s pride that persisted even after he fled and followed Jesus at a distance.
+Peter’s pride persisted even after he fled and followed Jesus at a distance.
 Mark records him being present in the courtyard.
-But he still remains blind to the true condition of his heart.
+But he still remains blind to the actual condition of his heart.

-Even though Peter has been rebuked by Jesus and proven wrong about himself, he remained in denial.
+Even though Peter has been rebuked by Jesus and proven wrong about himself, he remains in denial.
 Mark records his denial in 14:66-72.
+The prideful rooster crowed twice, and the prideful Peter denied Him thrice.
 It happened just as Jesus prophesied.
-The prideful rooster crowed twice, and the prideful Peter denied Him thrice.

 Peter was brought low by the fall of his denial.

 PRIDE can be described like this.

 Rogue – This rogue mindset will eventually sabotage its carrier.

 Insolence – With “I” at the center, such insolence disrespects authority.